 I hope this helps you understand the ATF Form 4.
-If you have questions, shoot me an email!
+If you have questions, shoot us an email!

 ATF Form 4 FAQ

-A: Currently, the eForm system is not available for the Form 4.
-That should change however and you can check the status on the ATF’s eForm site.
+Currently, the eForm system is not available for the Form 4.
+That should change however, and you can check the status on the ATF’s eForm site.

 How long is the ATF approval process for a Form 4?